octop8/stpg-bs/README.md

 # other information~

 SEARCH BOX SYNTAX

 ~i is google images

 ~y is youtube

 ~n is nyaa.se

 ~t is torrentz.ey (rip)

 ~m is tcgplayer

+this applies to pretty much all my pages.

 ~~      ~~